siemens/kas/docs/userguide/project-configuration.rst

       ``<layer-path>``: enum [optional]
-        Adds the layer with ``<layer-path>`` that is relative to the repository root directory, to the ``bblayers.conf`` if the value of this entry is not in this list: ``['disabled', 'excluded', 'n', 'no', '0', 'false']``.
-This way it is possible to overwrite the inclusion of a layer in latter loaded configuration files.
+        Adds the layer with ``<layer-path>`` that is relative to the repository root directory, to the ``bblayers.conf`` if the value of this entry is not ``disabled``.
+This way it is possible to overwrite the inclusion of a layer in later loaded configuration files.
+To re-enable it, set it to nothing (``null``).

     ``patches``: dict [optional]
       :kasschemadesc:`repos.additionalProperties.anyOf[0].properties.patches`